 Reporting securities violations performs an important service for shareholders and investors.
 It might also earn you a significant monetary award.
-View the video below to see a brief explanation of how the SEC whistleblower program works by Katz, Marshall & Banks partner David J. Marshall.
+Katz, Marshall & Banks partners Lisa J. Banks and David J. Marshall are nationally-recognized whistleblower attorneys, who have the experience to navigate the complexities of the SEC Whistleblower Program.
+View the video below to see a brief explanation from Mr. Marshall of how the SEC whistleblower program works.

 David J. Marshall is a nationally-recognized expert in whistleblower law, particularly in the field of financial whistleblowers.
 He specializes in representing whistleblowers in the SEC Whistleblower Program, and is frequently called on by the Wall Street Journal, the Washington Post, Corporate Counsel, the National Law Journal, Law360 and other national publications to comment on news and developments in the SEC Whistleblower Program.
 Mr. Marshall also speaks on panels and at conferences across the country regarding legal developments in the Dodd-Frank Act, the Sarbanes-Oxley Act, the False Claims Act, and other laws affecting whistleblowers in finance, auditing, accounting and securities-related professions.
 If you believe you have information about securities violations or foreign bribes – or you have provided such information and were retaliated against as a result – contact the nationally recognized whistleblower attorneys at Katz, Marshall & Banks, LLP.
 Your communications with us are confidential, and without charge or further obligation.